Last modified: Aug 13, 2024

 Front axle with 6-piston brake caliper and ventilated disc

 Disc brakes are known for their superior stopping power and heat dissipation compared to other types of braking systems, such as drum brakes.
-They are more effective in dissipating heat generated during braking, which helps to reduce brake fade, a phenomenon where the braking performance decreases due to excessive heat buildup.
-Disc brakes also tend to provide more consistent and linear braking performance, allowing for better modulation and control.
+They are more effective in dissipating heat generated during braking, which helps to reduce brake fade—a phenomenon where braking performance decreases due to excessive heat buildup.
+Disc brakes also provide more consistent and linear braking performance, allowing for better modulation and control.

 Mercedes Benz Brake Pad

-Disc brakes have become the standard in most modern vehicles due to their performance advantages, although some older or smaller vehicles may still use drum brakes in certain applications.
+Due to their performance advantages, disc brakes have become the standard in most modern vehicles.
+However, some older or smaller vehicles may still use drum brakes in certain applications.
 Disc brakes can be found on both the front and rear wheels of many vehicles and are a critical safety feature that plays a crucial role in the overall braking system of a vehicle.

 Brake discs, or rotors, can be made of different materials depending on the specific application and performance requirements.